CLU-MSCP/bedics/background/methods.md

 permalink: /methods
 ---

 ## Why is my evil lecturer forcing me to learn statistics?

-The majority of this chapter should be a review of material from your prior classes on research methods.
+####Everything you want and more from DSUR

 ### 1. Theory, hypothesis, and operational definitions.

 > *"Theories are nets cast to catch what we call the 'world': to rationalize, to explain, and to master it.
 We endeavor to make the mesh ever finer and finer."* - Karl Popper

 Theory is essentially the story or narrative we tell about how particular phenomenon in the world are associated.
 The phenomena we refer to are called *hypothetical constructs*.
 The constructs can have an infinite number of specific definitions called *operational definitions*.
-For example, depression is a construct and can be defined as a DSM diagnosis, through a self-report measure, etc.
+For example, depression is a construct and can be defined using the DSM, self-report measure, etc.

-**Reliability** speaks to the stability or internal consistency for each operational definition.  **Validity** speaks to how well operational definitions relate to other operational definitions they would be expected or not expected to be associated.
+**Reliability** speaks to the stability or internal consistency for each operational definition.  **Validity** speaks to how well operational definitions relate to  each other when they are expected, or not expected, to be associated.